List of emergency and first responder agencies that responded to the September 11 attacks: Emergency Medical Services (EMS)

 Many different emergency medical services responded to the WTC.

-This included the FDNY EMS, as well as numerous hospitals, volunteer ambulances/EMS and private EMS companies.
+This included the FDNY EMS, as well as numerous hospitals, volunteer ambulances/EMS and commercial EMS companies.

+Although FDNY EMS was the main emergency medical responder, it was supplemented by more than 50 voluntary hospital ambulance services and private companies.

+At least 400 EMS personnel responded to the WTC.

+Eight EMTs and paramedics were among the 2,973 people who died.

 Members showed immense bravery and carried out many duties, including: